uber-archive/makisu/cli/README.md

 Sub-Commands:
   build  |  Builds a docker image from a build context and a dockerfile.
-2018/11/19 15:34:33 Command failure: Need to specify a command for makisu.
-One of 'build', 'help' or 'version' exit status 1

 $ makisu build --help
 Usage of makisu build: